ghostm/lift-omniauth/README.markdown

     omniauth.facebooksecret=...
     omniauth.facebookkey=...

+For Facebook provider you can set permissions.
+For example:

+    omniauth.facebookpermissions=email,read_stream

 After a user has logged into an auth provider you can access data through the session var OmniauthLib.currentAuthMap

     OmniauthLib.currentAuthMap match {